mohammadtabrizi/MGallery/README.md

 # Tried to Use MVVM Design Patteren in Clear Way!

-Data is Provided by https://jsonplaceholder.typicode.com In First Page list of all items & in Galeery page Photos of each ALbum is available.
+Data is Provided by https://jsonplaceholder.typicode.com In First Page list of all items & in Gallery page Photos of each Abum is available.